adelevie/webapp/README.md

 ### Application structure

 The main entry point is `index.html`.
 Files written in `JSX` may be placed inside the `/src` folder.
-You can transform these files automatically by running `./develop.sh`.

 Node dependencies are listed in `package.json`.